Boost Your Business!

 William:

 Alright, hi guys.
-Yeah three years with SEOReseller, but I’ve been working for about 8 years in the web industry, been helping people grow their businesses as well.
-So we are very much looking forward to teaching you guys all about how to make your sales pitch.
+Yeah, three years with SEOReseller, but I’ve been working for about eight years in the web industry, helping people grow their businesses as well.
+So, we look forward to teaching you all about how to make your sales pitch.

 Bernard:

-It’s very timely because we actually did recently do our own sales workshop.
-Now before I jump into the meat of this conversation I wanted to start off by saying everyone is free to ask a question at any point in time during the webinar and right before I go into the webinar topics, I will do two shameless plugs.
-And believe me, you’ll love to see these.
+It’s very timely because we recently did our own sales workshop.
+Before I jump into the meat of this conversation, I wanted to start by saying everyone is free to ask questions at any point during the webinar.
+Before I go into the webinar topics, I will do two shameless plugs.

 {slide: Recent Dashboard Feature}

-So the first one is, I’d like to remind everybody that we constantly update the content in our resource center and these are our brandable documents, our client management material, our sales materials, sample contracts and sample SLAs.
-We strongly recommend that you go in there and review them constantly plus these materials can be used to train your own in house staff as well and if you don’t have a lot of subject matter knowledge, this is the best place to learn them.
+We strongly recommend that you go in there and review them constantly, plus these materials can be used to train your in-house staff as well, and if you don’t have a lot of subject matter knowledge, this is the best place to learn them.

 {slide: Coming this month}